 I've visited Ghent twice before and was so happy to be back.
 To see my lovely sister & to spend time walking around tiny streets and soaking in the beauty of this ridiculously gorgeous city.

-We stayed in a tiny airbnb 5 minutes away from the city center, it was full of character (and I think ghosts).
+I stayed in a tiny airbnb 5 minutes away from the city center, it was full of character (and I think ghosts).
 The house we were staying in was built around 16th century and there are lots of older houses in central town, some were built in 17th century some later but they all have one thing in common they are all soooo beautiful and colourful!

 Another thing I love about Ghent is abundance of coffee shops!
 There are a lot of adorable tiny caffe's to drink some really good coffee, enjoy life, look at passers by..
 So purely as a research we tried quite a few coffees. :)